Red Wine Black Forest Pound Cake

 To Make the Brandied Cherries:

-4. Remove mixture from heat.
-Add brandy to the mixture.
-Use a camp lighter to CAREFULLY light the brandy.
-Allow the brandy to burn off completely before stirring.
+4. Remove mixture from heat.ย Add brandy to the mixture.ย Use a camp lighter or very long match to CAREFULLY light the brandy.ย Allow the brandy to burn off completely before stirring.

-5. Place cherries in a heat-proof container and allow them to cool completely before using.
+5. Place cherries in a heat-proof container and allow them to cool to room temperature before covering.
+Then, cover and cool completely before using.

 To Make the Cake:

-1. Pre-heat your oven to a true 325°F. This temperature is super important!
-An oven thermometer will help you determine if your oven runs hot or cold.
+1. Pre-heat your oven to a true 325ยฐF.ย This temperature is critical to cake success!ย An oven thermometer will help you determine if your oven runs hot or cold.

-3. QUICK NOTE: *Sifting is incredibly important!
-Cocoa powder tends to clump, and the only way to avoid those clumps in your cake is to sift.
-So…DON’T SKIP THE SIFT!*
+3. QUICK NOTE: *Sifting is incredibly important!ย Cocoa powder tends to clump, and the only way to avoid those clumps in your cake is to sift.ย So please don’t skip this step!*

 6. Add the wet mixture to the dry mixture and stir with the balloon whisk until no lumps of flour or cocoa powder remain.